A movement of mothers calling for truth, accountability, and change in suicide prevention.

 Real progress in suicide prevention requires learning from the deaths that occur within our systems of care.

-SEEN advocates for reforms that will allow prevention systems to study treatment-engaged suicide and strengthen prevention efforts.
+SEEN is building support for reforms that will allow prevention systems to study treatment-engaged suicide and strengthen prevention efforts.

 National Suicide Case Review